Modbus: Write Node

 • Port Template: (Required) A string template or integer for the HTTP port.

-Modbus RTU Serial Connection Configuration
+Modbus RTU or ASCII Serial Connection Configuration

 • Path Template: (Required) A string template or path that resolves to the serial port at which values will be written.